rickymac68/CIPs/CPS-?/README.md

             * Protects voter from reprisal by current a regime
             * This may necessitate voting on a sidechain which has the required properties
       * CC, DRep, and SPO votes to remain transparent by virtue of the solicitation process which forces all to explain their votes and leave a body of information so that future generations will understand why those decisions were made
-      * Code to enforce that DReps commit their vote prior to tally with no ability to reverse position or abstain which gives voters sufficient time to verify that DReps are voting as expected
+      * Code to enforce that DReps commit their vote in a signed solicitation for delegation prior to tally with no ability to reverse position or abstain which gives delegators sufficient time to verify that DReps are voting as expected
+      * Provide a forum (perhaps right here) for all DRep solicitations for delegation.

+**Conclusion:**
+* The process of evolution has solved many engineering problems .
+Perhaps we should take a look at how nature to implements democracy

 ### #13: IGCO - initial governance coin offering